ContractLabs/boundry/README.md

 ```
 ./run.sh
 ```

+Interacting with the shell
 ```
-<<Which script do you want to run?
+Which script do you want to run?
 >>script/SampleDeploy.s.sol

-<<Enter the network to which you want to deploy:
+Enter the network to which you want to deploy:
 >>fuji

-<<Enter calldata of target function:
+Enter calldata of target function:
 >>cast calldata 'deploySample()'

-<<Enter script options, or press enter if none:
+Enter script options, or press enter if none:
 >>[enter]
 ```